devlinjunker/JS-Fun/NOTES/test.md

 - Create tests for each bug/defect
 - Be aware of the differenc between e2e/integration tests and unit tests
 - Review Test code First (Ideally should be own commits in PR)

+## Mocha

+Framework for writing and running test files
+ - `mocha.opts` file for configuration, specify on commandline or in `./test/` directory
+ - has no expectation/assertion library
+ - include chai for asserting test values

 ## Sinon (Stubbing, Mocking)
  Use sandbox in tests, bootstrap can use the global sinon object for global stubs, but we want to be